pytroll/fogpy/doc/source/quickstart.rst

   * Seviri L1B data, read by Satpy with the ``seviri_l1b_hrit`` reader.
   * Cloud microphysical data, read by Satpy with the ``nwcsaf-geo`` reader.
-    In principle, `CMSAF`_ data could also be used, but as of May 2019, there is no CM-SAF reader within Satpy.
+    In principle, `CMSAF`_ data could also be used, but as of May 2019, there is no CMSAF reader within Satpy.
   * A digital elevation model.
 This can derived from data available from the European Environmental Agency (`EEA`_).
     Although this can be read by Satpy using